Eric0rtega/Eric0rtega/README.md

 Apart from programming I have built a few websites in the past as personal projects.
 I also have a fairly strong background in design.

 ## Current Projects
-- PDF Reader in Python
-- Personal Assistant with Python

 ## Thanks for stopping by!